IhateCreatingUserNames2/MaiMai/README.md

 Conversation History:
 [ Chat history added from llmcharacter.chat feature ]
 Static Completion:
+Replace:

+csharp
+Copy code
+llmCharacter.Chat(message);
+With:

+csharp
+Copy code
+llmCharacter.Complete(message);
-Replace llmCharacter.Chat(message); with llmCharacter.Complete(message); in AiAgent.cs for static completion.
+In AiAgent.cs for static completion.

+License
+Refer to the respective repositories for licensing details of the required dependencies. ]]]